ray-project/ray/doc/source/data/key-concepts.rst

 Reading Data
 ============

 Datasets uses Ray tasks to read data from remote storage.
-When you read from a file-based datasource like S3, Datasets creates a number of read tasks proportional to the number of CPUs in the cluster.
 Each read task reads its assigned files and produces an output block:

 .. image:: images/dataset-read.svg
    :align: center